All Episodes

 He heard me explain why I thought they didn't vote in 2012.

-So he's essentially saying the limboyan view here is that the Republicans are creating an automatic Democrat majority.
+So he's essentially saying the Limboyan view here is that the Republicans are creating an automatic Democrat majority.

-Another brief time out, my friends, and be be back with much, much more.
+NBB back with much, much more.

 Don't go anywhere.

-Sue in Southern California, i.e., Mexico.
+Sue in Southern California, i.e. Mexico.

-I don't know, my voice is echoing in here.
+My voice is echoing in here.

-Uh, thank you for all you do.
+And thank you for all you do.

-It said in here in 1850, or close to it, we paid Mexico 15 million in cash, and then agreed again later to I guess pay some more millions to the Mexican government.
+It said in here, in 1850, or close to it, we paid Mexico $15 million in cash and then agreed again later to, I guess, pay some more millions to the Mexican government.

 And I don't understand why they can't mention this.